npezzotti/gochat/README.md

 # Todo

-* User external IDs
-* * Add database table for external Ids
-* * Replace all references to Id with external ID
-* When user subscribes to a room
-* * HTTP request subscribes user
-* * Websocket event notifies subs and they add user to subs cache
-* When a user unsubscrubes from a room
-* * HTTP request removes subscription
-* * Websocket server removes users sessions
-* * Websocket server event sent for unsub
+* Websocket client
-* When a user actively opens a room
-* * Websocket event notifies other active user that the user joined
-* When a user is no longer active in room
-* * Websocket event notifies other active users that user left
+* Chat client (w/Rest APIs and Websocket connectionse) ** isAuthenticated
+* Frontend notifications
 * Delete user

 ## Nice to have

+* Re-establish connection
 * Upload files- will require separate API endpoint, local storage, and updating structure of chat message type

-## WS client event types
+## WS client message types

-User subscribes to a room
+* Join room
+* Leave room
+* Publish message

+## WS server message types

+* Presence
-User unsubscribes to a room
+* * User is present in a room the user is active in
-User leaves a room
+* * User no longer present in a room the user is active in
+* Subscription
-User publishes a message to a room
+* * User subscribed to a room (sent to all users active in room)

-## WS server event types
+* * User unsubscribed from a room (sent to all users active in room)
+* Publish

-Message published to a room a user is actively subscribed to Message published to room user to which user is subscribed to, but not active in User subscribed to a room a user is subscribed to and active in
+* * Message published to a room (sent to all users active in room)
+* * Message published to room user to which user is subscribed to, but not active in (sent to all subscribed users)
+* Notification
+* * A room which a user is active in was deleted. (sent to all active users)